Image Display Settings

 Selecting the checkboxes next to the Blink function will control the blink intervals, so you can customize blinking effects when visualizing or creating scenes for a sequencer movie that can later be exported.

-The blink intervals function like musical bars, and the 4 checkboxes constitute a 4 beat whole.
+The blink intervals function like musical bars; 4 checkboxes constitute a 4 beat whole.
 You can change the duration of the blink by changing the note (checkbox).
 For example, selecting all 4 checkboxes will create a whole blink (4 beats), and selecting just the 3rd checkbox will create a quarter blink on the 3rd beat.

 You can toggle the blink effect for a channel multiple ways:

-Note that only in the Histogram and Properties widgets can you customize the blink intervals and toggle the smooth fade transition.
-Right clicking the channel name in the legend will only apply the blink affect set in place for that channel.
+Note that you can only customize the blink intervals and toggle the smooth fade transition in the Histogram and Properties widgets.
+Right-clicking the channel name in the legend will only apply the blink effect set in place for that channel.

 Linear scales are most effective for displaying datasets with values spread evenly across a given range.
 It is less practical when data points consume a larger dynamic range.

-The logical scale avoids problems encountered with logarithmic scaling of data, when primary measurements and/or compensated data includes very low and negative values.
+The logical scale avoids problems encountered with logarithmic scaling of data when primary measurements and/or compensated data include very low and negative values.
 The inverse hyperbolic sine function (sinh−1) offers attractive features as a scaling function in that it gives a near-linear region above and below data zero, near-logarithmic behavior at high data values, and a narrow but very smooth transition from one to the other.